-You might want to know how prostate cancer will affect you, and whether you are likely to survive or die from prostate cancer.
+You might want to know how prostate cancer will affect you, and whether you are likely to die from prostate cancer.
 But not all men will want to know this.

 No one can tell you exactly what will happen to you.
 But your doctor or nurse might be able to give you an idea based on the outcomes of other men with similar cancer and treatments to you.
 This is sometimes called your outlook, prognosis, or life expectancy.